Michelingweo/FedMVP/README.md

 # Federated Learning

-This is the code for the paper [Learn from Pretrained: An Efficient Multi-modal Federated Learning Robust to Modality Missing]
+This is the code for the paper [Leveraging Foundation Models for Multi-modal Federated Learning with Incomplete Modality]

 Note: The scripts will be slow without the implementation of parallel computing.